Salary and leave during illness

 If you agree with the company doctor to changes in your weekly working hours, your salary will be adjusted accordingly.
 You will not receive a separate letter to confirm this.
 We recommend that you carefully check your payslip each month.

-Read the full text of the Ziekte- en Arbeidsongeschiktheidsregeling Nederlandse Universiteiten (ZANU) (only in Dutch).
+Read the full text of the Ziekte- en Arbeidsongeschiktheidsregeling Nederlandse Universiteiten (ZANU) on the VSNU website (only in Dutch)

 Leave during illness